 When you use a service like AWS or Azure to deliver your product, your cost of goods sold (COGS) increases alongside revenue.
 You have high margins because you don’t need to account for things like equipment purchases or hardware asset depreciation.
 And that’s why EBITDA works as a measure of gross margin.

-What Are the Benefits of Tracking Rule of 40?
+The Benefits of Tracking Rule of 40

 The main benefit of tracking Rule of 40 is that it gives investors a benchmark to measure your business.
-Hit it quarter after quarter and you might be able to increase valuation for funding rounds or an eventual IPO.
+Hit it quarter after quarter, and you might be able to increase valuation for funding rounds or an eventual IPO.
 The Software Equity Group found a clear correlation between a valuation and the 40% rule of thumb.
 It highlighted public SaaS companies like Zoom, Twilio, and Datadog as examples of companies that beat the Rule of 40.
 Those companies saw valuations skyrocket because of it.
 The graph below shows what could happen to SaaS valuation if you exceed 40% in your Rule of 40 calculation consistently.